CSHL-comp-neuro-vision/tutorials/README.md

 Other tutorial-specific dependencies are included in the folder with each tutorial and are loaded by each tutorial script.

+### Python

+You can install python and jupyter (and a bunch of other stuff) locally on your machine using [anaconda](https://www.anaconda.com/).
+This is pretty straightforward usually, but if you run into problems, you can also run the `.ipynb` files in google colab on a virtual machine (everyone with a google account should have access to google colab).

+Once you've got some method in place for opening the notebooks, you can open the notebooks and run the code!
+If you are running locally, then open a command window, navigate to the folder with the tutorials, and type `jupyter notebook` at the command line.
+If you are running google colab, just do file menu-open and select the notebook you want to run.

 ## Covering some fundamentals